 Use of the ResNet constitutes FULL agreement and understanding of this Acceptable Use Policy and any future modifications there to.
 Violations of this policy may result in termination of connection, disciplinary sanctions, as well as possible legal ramifications.
 Student Housing Services reserves the right to modify, change, and reformat this document, as it deems necessary without permission or consent of its network users.
 Copies of this policy will remain available via the ResNet web site.

-A. Theft of Property: Theft of personal property including computer files, programs, and data, or University property and possession of stolen property is prohibited.
+A. Theft of Property: Theft of personal property or of University property, including computer files, programs, and data, and the possession of stolen property is prohibited.

 B. Theft of Service: Unauthorized borrowing or unauthorized use of any service, including, but not limited to Internet, Cable TV, telephone, telephone calling cards, tampering with telephone and/or cable lines, food service cards, washing/drying machines, food vending machines, etc. is prohibited.